ngergs/optionable/optionable/README.md

 # optionable

-The [optionable crate](https://crates.io/crates/optionable) is a library to derive `optioned` structs/enums versions of existing types where all fields have been recursively replaced with `Option`-variants.
+[The optionable crate](https://crates.io/crates/optionable) is a library to derive `optioned` structs/enums versions of existing types where all fields have been recursively replaced with versions that support setting just a subset of the relevant fields (or none at all).

-The motivation is that it is a common problem when expressing patches e.g. for [Kubernetes apply configurations](https://pkg.go.dev/k8s.io/client-go/applyconfigurations) that one would need for a given rust struct `T` a corresponding struct `TOpt` where all fields are optional.
+One motivation for this concept is the common problem when expressing patches e.g. for [Kubernetes apply configurations](https://pkg.go.dev/k8s.io/client-go/applyconfigurations) that for a given rust struct `T` a corresponding struct `T::Optioned` would be required where all fields are recursively optional to specify.

 While trivial to write for plain structures this quickly becomes tedious for nested structs/enums.

 ## Deriving optional structs/enums